alex-mashin/FormatterII/README.md

     - `<<__unused>>` is a table of values that were never output,
     - `<<..>>` is the parent table.
     - `<<@>>` is the key of the currently selected value in the parent table.
+    - `<<@@>>` is the counter of the current row returned by table iterator.
+It can be used to distinguish table items by some natural order, in which they are expecte.
   - `<<dynamic key…>>` — a key to the table that can include macros.
 The corresponding value will be yielded.
 If the key is absent, it will be looked all the way up in the parent tables, to the globals table `_G`:
     - if the returned value is userdata containing a compiled LPEG pattern or grammar or a regular expression from lrexlib, it will be used as `lpeg/…/` or `flavoured_regex/…/` selector respectively, i.e., the table will be matched against it.
 This allows to reuse complex LPEG or regex patterns,
   - *regular expression*.
 At least, two flavours (standard Lua and LPEG Re) are available, and more can be made available with *[lrexlib](https://github.com/rrthomas/lrexlib)*.
 Any pair of matching non-space non-alphanumeric characters can delimit a regular expression, except characters that have a special meaning in the selector syntax (`().*+,\|@`); and except quotes (`'"`), if regular expression flavour is not specified and the default on is to be used (a quoted string without a flavour prefix will be treated as a plain table key).
 Below, `//` are used as an ecample of regular expression delimiters.
 The possible flags include `AiDsxXmUu_`, but some of them may be unavailable to a certain flavour.
 All regular expression flavours support `i` flag for case-insensitive matching and a the non-standard *condense* flag (`_`) meaning that spaces, hypens and underscores will be ignored: